Loving this place means protecting this place.

 They belong to you, they belong to us all.
 We work hard not just to establish public lands, but to elevate our quality of life here by keeping all members of our community connected to the land, to nature, and to each other.

-We played a key role in the City of Missoula’s acquisition of its two most significant natural landmarks—Mount Jumbo and Mount Sentinel—as well as its riverfront park system, and we continue to do this kind of work.
-Other public lands successes include eight miles of Clark Fork River frontage through the renowned Alberton Gorge; Phase I of the Blackfoot/Clearwater Land Exchange (856 acres); the Rattlesnake Greenway; Rock Creek, an important blue ribbon fishery; and important segments of the Clark Fork Riverfront Corridor such as Kelly Island and Jacob’s Island.
+We played a key role in the City of Missoula’s acquisition of its two most significant landmarks—Mount Jumbo and Mount Sentinel— and we continue to do this kind of work.
+Other public lands successes include Marshall Mountain, the Mount Dean Stone Preserve, Alberton Gorge, the Rattlesnake Greenway, the Route of the Olympian Trail, several wildlife management areas, Kelly Island, Jacobs Island, and more.

 Conservation Easements